isagoya/astro-hananiawan-m2/src/pages/md/chapt13.md

 >
 > Although the statue of Damien has a profound effect on those who appreciate it, it definitely does not give the feeling of hatred.
 But even if we admit that there are some who feel only ‘ugliness’ from it, there is nothing to be afraid of.
 >
-> This work of art could never have any influence on those who have lost their emotions in connection with the imprinting of “new promotion of prejudices.
+> This work of art can never give influence connected with the imprinting movement of “new promotion of prejudices” to hearts that have lost the abilities to be moved.
 >
 > The statue of Damien has been moved from the permanent exhibition hall to the director’s reception room.
 No, it was not moved, it would be more correct to say that it was hidden.
 >